seantempesta/re-natal/README.md

 Generated project works in iOS and Android devices.

+For more ClojureScript React Native resources visit [cljsrn.org](http://cljsrn.org).

+Contributions are welcome.

 ## State
 - Uses React Native v0.16.0
 - Same codebase for iOS and Android